-Dial-Type Gauge to Measure the Tip Openings of Woodwind Mouthpieces
+Dial Gauge to Measure the Tip Openings of Sax & Clarinet Mouthpieces

-Since this version, I have experimented with a 6 inch aluminum rafter square as well as a combination square/ruler.
+Since this first version was made, I have experimented with a 6 inch aluminum rafter square as well as a combination square/ruler.
 The rafter square was quite big but the combination square worked out perfect and I have posted some pics of it here also.
-I discovered that Harbor Freight has a digital dial that has a 1/2 inch travel (plenty for measuring mouthpiece tips) and it reads in both SAE and metric.
+The dial does read backwards or counter-clockwise though.
+I recently discovered that Harbor Freight has a digital dial that has a 1/2 inch travel (plenty for measuring mouthpiece tips) and it reads in both SAE and metric.
 It also has a zero button for instant calibration instead of nudging the dial.
-I hope to soon have a local machine shop fabricate in bulk quantities a suitable aluminum square just for the dial gauge that will be compact, accurate, and affordable.
-Then I will combine the new aluminum square with the digital dial gauge for a highly accurate, yet low cost means of measuring mouthpiece tip openings.
-If you would like to pre-order these from me, please email me.
-The cost will be $40 (hopefully!) plus shipping , and shipping should be around $5.00 within the continental U.S.
+If you'd like me to make one for you, the cost of the analog dial-type is $60 plus shipping and the digital version is $90 plus shipping.

 Click on any picture to see a full-sized version.